How to ensure security and privacy for macOS devices with MDM?

 - Certificates policy allows you to securely push sensitive data in the form of certificates like Wi-Fi and Exchange ActiveSync identity certificates, etc., to user’s devices.

-- Blacklist/whitelist apps and website policies enable you to limit users from accessing non-work-approved apps and websites to keep the corporate data safe.
+- Blocklist/Allowlist and Web Content Filtering policies enable you to limit users from accessing non-work-approved apps and websites to keep the corporate data safe.

 - Schedule OS updates policy for Mac can be used to employ a systematic OS update mechanism.
 With this policy, you can delay the update so that you can determine the compatibility of your current workflow with the new OS and make changes if required.
 This enables you to avail the device and security features specific to the new version without compromising the current device posture.